Applying for a Grant of Probate in Singapore

 The Grant of Probate is a court order which empowers the executor(s) (and trustee(s) where applicable) to carry out the instructions in the will which would include the distribution of the deceased’s assets to his specified beneficiaries.

 If a Grant of Probate is required and the gross value of the estate does not exceed $3 million, the application should be filed in the Family Justice Courts.
 If the gross value of the estate exceeds $3 million, the application should be filed in the Family Division of the High Court.

-In the event there is no executor named in the will, section 13 of the Probate and Administration Act states that the court will allow Letters of Administration with the will annexed to be granted to the person(s) the court deems “fittest to administer the estate”.
+In the event there is no executor named in the will, the court will allow Letters of Administration with the will annexed to be granted to the person(s) the court deems “fittest to administer the estate”.
 More information on such person(s) can be found in the Probate and Administration Act.